 Trade flows

-Rubber imports
+Rubber Imports

-As of Apr 2026, rubber imports stands at $17.14B (Census International Trade), rising over the recent window.
+As of Jun 2026, rubber imports stands at $2.87B (Census International Trade), rising over the recent window.

 What this measures and why it matters

-- Rubber imports tracks the monthly dollar value crossing the U.S. border in this commodity group.
+- Rubber Imports tracks the monthly dollar value crossing the U.S. border in this commodity group.
 Import volume is the pressure gauge behind tariff, reshoring, and sourcing decisions: when it climbs, domestic suppliers face more foreign competition, and when it falls, it often signals reshoring or softening demand.

 - The figure comes from Census International Trade and is reported in USD/month.
 MFG Calcs archives every published value, so the chart and table below show the full recorded history rather than a single snapshot, and they extend automatically as new data lands.